kaaproject/kaa-rfcs/0009/README.md

 ### Endpoint registered

 The `{event-type}` is `registered`.
-Published when an endpoint is registered for the first time in the system.
+Published when an endpoint first registers in the system.

 Originators MUST use the following NATS subject format for endpoint registered events:
 ```